dsrw/sink/README.md

 # q.coffee

-q.coffee is a pair of simple sequence functions for coffeescript that impose order on async code.
+q.coffee is a pair of simple sequence functions for coffeescript that untangle async code.

     for name, dir of dirs
       q path.exists, dir, (exists) ->